 James Gabrillo is a pop music researcher of global culture industries and digital technologies.
 He was previously a lecturer at The New School and a postdoctoral fellow at Princeton University.
 He earned his PhD at the University of Cambridge.

-Prior to pursuing graduate studies, Gabrillo worked as a journalist and editor for various publications, including The National, Al Jazeera English, and The Japan Times.
+Gabrillo previously worked as a journalist and editor for various publications including The National and Al Jazeera English.
+His multimedia work has also appeared on Rolling Stone Italia, Wired, and The Japan Times.

 Global Pop Music